circleci-tools/circleci-cli/README.md

   -p user_name/project   # specify repository
   -b branch              # specify branch name
   -n build_number        # specify build number
+  -v verbose             # show all the logs if applied to watch command
 ```

+Project argument will be automatically selected in your directory initialized with git.

 ## Contributing